 Our goal is to help every child succeed.
 Student Support Services focuses on academic outcomes, aspirations for our students, parent/community engagement, and regulatory compliance.
 We provide our students with stability and continuity, new opportunities for inclusion, and higher-quality programs that are aligned with our district goals of equity for all students.
-In collaboration with all Burlington District schools, PreK – 12, we strive to provide equitable opportunities to engage in high-quality instruction in the least restrictive environment, empowering each student to grow according to their ability.
+In collaboration with all BSD schools, PreK-12, we strive to provide equitable opportunities to engage in high-quality instruction in the least restrictive environment, empowering each student to grow according to their ability.

 Federal law guarantees every student the right to a free and appropriate public education regardless of disability.
 Special Education rules and regulations guarantee the right to an education in the “least restrictive environment.”
 Burlington School District values inclusion and equity for all students.

 To help every child succeed, Student Support Services focuses on academic outcomes, aspirations for our students, and regulatory compliance.
 We are providing our students with more stability and continuity, new opportunities for inclusion, and high-quality programs that are aligned with district efforts to help all our students reach a high standard.